Thermoelectric transport properties of gapless pinned charge density waves: Effective theory of CDW

 \section{Effective theory of CDW}

-In order to derive equations \eqref{equ:AC_formulae} we rely on the framework used in \cite{Armas:2019sbe} and supplement it with the explicit symmetry breaking terms introduced in \cite{Delacretaz:2017zxd}.
+In order to derive equations (7) in the main text we rely on the framework used in \cite{Armas:2019sbe} and supplement it with the explicit symmetry breaking terms introduced in \cite{Delacretaz:2017zxd}.
 We restrict the dynamics to a single $x-$ direction and consider a unidirectional CDW.
-Neglecting the contributions from lattice pressure and other extra terms considered in \cite{Armas:2019sbe,Armas:2021vku}, the full set of hydrodynamic constitutive relations reads
+The full set of hydrodynamic constitutive relations we get reads

 Following the procedure outlined in the main text and taking the variations with respect to the sources $\delta g_{tx}$, $\delta A_x$, we arrive, among others, to the following expressions for the correlation functions